 4. Creating assumptions

-Do you often assume something and later it shows up being wrong?
-Most of the people develop assumptions about their abilities, intentions of others or how the things will turn out.
+Do you often assume something, and later it shows up being wrong?
+Most people develop assumptions about their abilities, intentions of others, or how things will turn out.

 Assumptions are reflections of the fear-based mind rather than reality.

 You may decide for others (for instance, the weekend plans) and assume that it’s fine for them too.
 Or you go to a job interview and assume beforehand that you’re not the best candidate for them.